Published on December 3rd, 2012 | by Priti Ambani3

 Re-Nuble: Crowdfunding Local Solutions for Food Waste and Energy Problems

 Re-Nuble, a social enterprise is crowdfunding a campaign to develop local, community based recycling facilities.
-These facilities have a three-fold advantage- they help divert organic waste from landfills, convert it into compost and fertilizer for sustainable farming and generate renewable energy for communities.
+These facilities have a three-fold advantage- they help divert organic and food waste from landfills, convert it into compost and fertilizer for sustainable farming and generate renewable energy for communities.
 It is dedicated to redefining how the world generates energy, cultivates food, and manages the waste it produces.
 Are you in?

 As a society we are inherently wasteful and unsustainable.
 We destroy precious ecosystems for fuel and energy needs.
 Fossil fuels are in turn used to manufacture synthetic pesticides and fertilizers that worsen intensive agricultural practices and harm soil and water resources.
 The food produced is unhealthy and moreover nearly a third of it is wasted.
 Wasted food ends up in landfills producing methane, contributing to global warming.
 Unfortunately, this completes the circle of un-sustainability.

 Hurricane Sandy was a trailer to more severe weather due to the reason that the planet is getting warmer and “normal” processes are changing.
 Bloomberg Businessweek’s article “It’s Global Warming, Stupid” could not have done a better job of bringing urgency to this issue.
 Depleting natural resources and bio-diversity helps worsen rapid environmental degradation.

 What is the solution to some of these massive global problems?
 Effective local solutions.

 The environmental and social impacts of climate change has spurned a class of innovators who are building new business models to help mitigate these problems.
 These social entrepreneurs build a mission statement that accounts for environmental and social costs to run their businesses, while increasing their bottom line and creating jobs.